Up: User's Guide to Macromolecular Crystallography Experiments

 You can look at the image header with the Web-Ice Image Viewer; The program ADXV also displays the header.

 When a detector offset is selected in the Blu-Ice hutch tab, the data collection software writes the true beam center coordinates Cx,Cy to the image header.
-Note: The convention used at SSRL may not be the same as on other sites.
+Note: For CCD detectors and the Pilatus 6M, The convention used at SSRL may not be the same as on other sites.
 If the detector is offset and you cannot process the data, try flipping the Cy coordinate as described below.

 To get the best data, we recommend 0.1 or 0.2 degrees oscillations and short exposures per image.
 However, a larger oscillation (0.5 -1 degree) should be used for crystal screening or test shots.
 If in doubt, use the default parameters in Blu-Ice; we also advice to use Web-Ice to calculate the data collection strategy.